space

 All of this means, then, that having your psychotherapist hold your hand may feel comforting, but it really serves only to avoid the deepest pain that must be spoken from the depths of your own loneliness with full courage.

-As I say in answer to another question, doing these sorts of courageous things in treatment may feel about as safe as playing catch with a bottle of nitroglycerine.
-But, if you learn how to do this in your own healing, you will find that your relationship with wounded children will improve immensely: learning how to speak your own pain allows you to hear the child’s pain with pure trust.
-But if you haven’t learned how to speak your own pain honestly, then every touch you give a child will have within it a veiled hint of your own needs to be soothed.
+If you learn how to do this in your own healing, you will find that your professional relationship with wounded children will improve immensely: learning how to speak your own pain allows you to hear the child’s pain with pure trust.
+But right now, your work with wounded children is a “lie” because unconsciously the work is really about your need to heal your own emotional wounds.
+If you haven’t learned how to speak your own pain honestly, then every touch you give a child will have within it a veiled hint of your own needs to be soothed.
 And that, to a child, is terrifying.

 So don’t let your experience “lie”—speak it honestly.